cristi2019255/MultimediaRetrieval/README.md

 Enjoy our 3D retrieval system :rocket: !

-## Details
+## Details :books

-For the technical report please follow this link `https://www.overleaf.com/1781678451tvmkmtkhcrbg` The source code could also be find at the following link `https://github.com/cristi2019255/MultimediaRetrieval`
+For the technical report please follow this link `https://www.overleaf.com/1781678451tvmkmtkhcrbg` or see the `report` folder in this project
+The source code could also be find at the following link `https://github.com/cristi2019255/MultimediaRetrieval`

-## Cloud database
+## Cloud database :cloud

 The extracted features are stored in a cloud database.
 Please be informed that we are sharing a database connection via the `.env` file, the database have some limitations we set in order to prevent abuses from future users.
 The database will become unavailable in 2023.